-Students should take any found items to the bins outside the 700 Building or the school office.
-If something is lost, be sure to check outside the media center and claim your possession.
+Students should take any found items to the bins in the cafeteria corridor or office.
+If something is lost, be sure to check cafeteria.
 Mark all personal items brought to school with the student's name for easy identification.
 Unclaimed articles are donated to needy organizations 4 times per year.

-• Opening and Closing Hours of Schools

-8:00 AM - 4:00 PM (Raptor available after 8:30 AM)

-• Replacement ID Badges
+- Opening and Closing Hours of Schools 8:00 AM - 4:00 PM (Raptor available after 8:30 AM) - Replacement ID Badges

-All students and staff will be provided an ID badge for the 2023-2024 school year.
+All students and staff will be provided with an ID badge for the 2025-2026 school year.